infor-design/enterprise/components/listview/listview-api.md

 ### activatedItem

-Return the index of the activated row.
+Return the an object containing the active row's index, dom element and data for the activated row.

 Returns **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** An object containing the active row's index, dom element and data.